-The revenue growth in the first quarter of 2006 was primarily due to increased selling prices as well as higher volume in China.
-Higher selling prices and renegotiations of certain CMS contracts significantly offset higher raw material and third-party finished product costs resulting in higher gross margin dollars but a similar gross margin as a percentage of sales as compared to the first quarter of 2005.
-Raw material costs, primarily crude derivatives, continued to increase during the quarter, mitigating pricing actions intended to improve gross margins as a percentage of sales.

-SG&A for the quarter decreased \$0.9 million as compared to the first quarter of 2005.
-Cost savings from restructuring efforts completed in 2005 were partially offset by increased spending in higher growth areas, higher variable compensation and inflationary and other increases.
-SG&A for the first quarter of 2006 was also positively impacted by the aforementioned pension gain of \$0.9 million.
+The revenue growth in the third quarter of 2006 was primarily due to increased selling prices as well as higher volume in the U.S. and China.
+Higher selling prices, combined with improved CMS profitability, offset higher raw material and third-party finished product costs, resulting in higher gross margin dollars but with a slightly lower gross margin as a percentage of sales as compared to the third quarter of 2005.
+Raw material costs, primarily crude oil derivatives, continued to increase during the quarter as compared to the prior year, mitigating pricing actions intended to improve gross margins as a percentage of sales.
+While oil prices have recently declined from a peak early in the third quarter of 2006, to date, the oil price reductions have not yet resulted in any reduction in raw material prices.
+SG&A for the third quarter of 2006 increased \$1.5 million as compared to the third quarter of 2005.
+Cost savings from restructuring efforts completed in 2005 were more than offset by increased spending in higher growth areas and higher variable compensation on increased earnings.

-In summary, the Company's earnings for the first quarter show a marked improvement over the last several quarters, before considering such prior year items as the real estate gains and restructuring costs.
-The Company's restructuring efforts are positively impacting bottom line results in accordance with expectations; however, improvements in gross margin as a percentage of sales will depend upon a sustained period of stable or declining raw material costs.
+Earnings per diluted share of \$0.32 for the third quarter of 2006 represent a considerable improvement over the \$0.23 reported for the third quarter of 2005.
+The Company's restructuring efforts are positively impacting the bottom line as resources have been shifting to higher growth areas like China, CMS and coatings.
+However, any improvements in gross margin as a percentage of sales will depend upon a sustained period of stable or declining raw material costs.
 The Company remains focused on pursuing revenue opportunities, managing its raw material and other costs and pursuing pricing initiatives.